Mostafizur-99/Voice-Assistance/README.md

-# [DIY Project] Building a Real-Time AI Voice Assistant on an ESP32 with OpenAI and Langchain 🗣️🤖
+# Building a Real-Time AI Voice Assistant on an ESP32 with OpenAI and Langchain
 Hey everyone!

 I've been working on a super exciting project over the past couple of weeks and couldn't wait to share it with this community.

 I've built a real-time voice assistant using an ESP32 microcontroller, use as an I/O interface, integrated with a Node Server that uses **LangChain** and **OpenAI**.
-If you're into IoT, embedded systems, or AI, this might interest you.

 **Overall Architecture:**